AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## February 2024 {#feb-2024}

+* The Journey Optimizer + Workfront integration has been added to the integrations page.
+[Read more](../start/ajo-integrations.md)
 * Information has been added on how to personalize offers' representations based on context data.
 [Read more](../offers/offer-library/add-representations.md#context-data)
 * The guardrails page has ben updated with a note on custom actions which support JSON format only when using request or response payloads.
 [Read more](../start/guardrails.md#custom-actions-g)
 * Additional information has been added about the basic authentication type in external datasources.
 [Read more](../datasource/external-data-sources.md)